maruel/pre-commit-go/README.md

     then 'run'.

     Supported flags are:
-      -level=1: runlevel, between 0 and 3
-      -name="pre-commit-go.json": file name of the config
+      -config="pre-commit-go.json": file name of the config to load -level=1: runlevel, between 0 and 3; the higher, the more tests are run -verbose=false: enables verbose logging output
-      -verbose=false: verbose

     Supported checks and their runlevel:
       Native checks that only depends on the stdlib: